railsuser2014/openobject-doc-book-en/3/3_9/periods_and_fiscal_years.rst

 Defining a Period or a Financial Year
 -------------------------------------

-To define your fiscal year, use the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Periods --> Fiscal Year`.
+To define your fiscal year, use the menu :menuselection:`Accounting --> Configuration --> Periods --> Fiscal Year`.
 You can create several years in advance to define long-term budgets.

 .. figure::  images/account_period.png
    :scale: 75